£70 per session for individuals, £100 for couples. The first session is paid upfront through the booking system, then I invoice monthly in arrears.

 What if I'm not ready?

 Nobody's truly ready.
-That's like waiting to feel ready to learn to swim while you're drowning.
+That's like waiting to feel confident before doing the thing that builds confidence.

 You start where you are.
 Defended, uncertain, convinced you're different from everyone else who's ever needed help.
 That's not a problem.
 That's exactly where we begin.